hooleymcknight/tierator/README.md

 This is my first ever Vue.js project!
 Woo!

-This is a tier generator.
+It's a tier generator.
 Just for funsies.

 This isn't live to its domain on the web yet, as I need to redo the file structure to accomodate for Nuxt.js.